iamsamuelm/healthcare-data-analytics/README.md

-# 🧬 Healthcare Data Analytics – Hepatitis Mortality Prediction
+# 🧬 Hepatitis Education (Hepatitis Detection Using Machine Learning)

 Welcome to the **Hepatitis Detection** project!
 This repo showcases a full machine learning pipeline used to predict mortality outcomes in hepatitis patients using real-world clinical data.